-Determining the states with daily fantasy sports can be tricky as the site operators frequently change their service areas.
-This is not by choice, but due to the uncertain legal climate for daily fantasy sports in the United States.
+Determining the states with daily fantasy sports (DFS) can be tricky, as the site operators frequently change their service areas.
+This is not by choice but is due to the uncertain legal climate for daily fantasy sports in the United States.
 Even though DFS is not under the same umbrella as sports betting and is not even considered to be gambling in many municipalities and jurisdictions, it still has its own legal battles to face on a state-by-state basis.
 With the rapid rise in popularity of DFS, state legislators have had conflicting opinions on whether not the contests are legal – or even whether or not they should be legal!
-Though operators like DraftKings and FanDuel consider their contests games of skill, some states are still categorizing DFS as a form of gambling.
+Though operators like DraftKings and FanDuel consider their contests to be games of skill, some states are still categorizing DFS as a form of gaming.
 This is what causes the inconsistency across state lines.

 Instead of having to search through gaming regulations in your state, we can let you know the states with daily fantasy sports laws on the books and the states where the pastime is unregulated but safely and legally available.
 Though the restricted states are subject to change, we will provide updates as they come in.
 In addition, it can also be beneficial to learn more about the overall legality of daily fantasy sports.
 We will provide you with details on the states that have taken efforts to legalize and regulate DFS, along with those that have done the opposite.
 If you are specifically interested in joining DraftKings, FanDuel, or Yahoo Daily Fantasy, we will also cover which states are on their restricted lists.

 Where Can I Legally Play DFS?

 You may be surprised to learn that under federal law, daily fantasy sports are completely legal.
 Though each state has the authority to determine whether or not the paid-entry contests are permitted, there is a federal law that excludes DFS from the regulations that impact sports betting and other types of online gaming.
-The Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) is a banking restriction that applies to U.S. financial institutions and online gaming transactions, however fantasy sports are specifically excluded.
-The UIGEA states that the contests are excluded from the law given that the prize pool is disclosed beforehand and the contests are not based entirely on the performance of one player.
+The Unlawful Internet Gambling Enforcement Act of 2006 (UIGEA) is a banking restriction that applies to US financial institutions and online gaming transactions, however fantasy sports are specifically excluded!
+The UIGEA states that the contests are excluded from the law given that the prize pool is disclosed beforehand and the contests are not based entirely on the performance of one player or team.

 There are also plenty of states with daily fantasy sports that have implemented their own regulations.
-This may include an application process, licensing fees, and taxes on revenues generated from players in the state.
+These laws may include application processes, licensing fees, and taxes on revenues generated from players in the state.
 There are only a handful of states that have created actual DFS legislation, and the absence of such laws does not mean that the contests are illegal.
 You can legally play DFS in the majority of states, but the states where contests are regulated are:

 Which States Have Banned DFS?

 Though there are more states with daily fantasy sports than without, not all USA sports fans are able to join DFS sites like FanDuel and DraftKings.
 This is due to the fact that some states have completely banned participation in paid-entry contests by deeming fantasy sports illegal.
-Most of the state legislators that have prohibited daily fantasy sports have put the contests into the category of illegal gambling, which is a designation that DFS operators have fought to avoid.
+Most of the states that have prohibited daily fantasy sports have put the contests into the category of illegal gambling, which is a designation that DFS operators have fought to avoid.
 DFS operators have legally maintained that their contests are skill games and should not be considered games of chance.
 There are not many states that have banned DFS, but here is a list of the current states where DFS contests are largely considered illegal or have received unfavorable Attorney General opinions: